ArduPilot/ardupilot_wiki/plane/source/docs/miniTalon-build.rst

 Optional Front Skid
 -------------------

 The kit comes with a front wheel.
-This breaks quickly, so its suggested that it not be used.
+This breaks quickly, so it's suggested that it not be used.
 Either tape the area with re-enforced packing tape or 3D print or fabricate a ply skid as shown below.

 .. image:: ../images/MT-skid.jpg
     :target: ../_images/MT-skid.jpg